 Every CountyCare member has a primary care provider (PCP).
-Your PCP is your personal doctor.
 You should see your PCP for all of your routine care and screenings.
-We ask you to call your PCP first when you are sick, unless it is an emergency.
+We ask that you contact your PCP first when you are sick, unless it is an emergency.
 You will be referred to your assigned PCP's office if you call to make an appointment with someone other than the PCP listed on your CountyCare member ID card.

 If your preferred PCP is not listed on your ID card, you can change it at any time.
-If you need help in finding or changing your PCP, please contact Member Services at 312-864-8200/ 855-444-1661 (toll-free) / 711 (TDD/TTY).
+If you need help in finding or changing your PCP, please contact Member Services at 312-864-8200/855-444-1661 (toll-free) / 711 (TDD/TTY).

-If needed, a specialist can also be your PCP.
-However, in order for a specialist to be your PCP, he/she needs to agree to provide you with that level of care, and CountyCare has to approve it.
-Please contact Member Services if you wish to proceed with your specialist as your PCP by calling 312-864-8200/ 855-444-1661 (toll-free) / 711 (TDD/TTY).
+If needed, a specialist can also be your PCP, however, in order for a specialist to be your PCP, they need to agree to provide you with that level of care, and CountyCare must also approve it.
+Please contact Member Services if you wish to proceed with your specialist as your PCP by calling 312-864-8200/855-444-1661 (toll-free) / 711 (TDD/TTY).